Total Program Credits: 54

 ||Total Estimated Cost

-*This is the total of all the differential fees attached to the courses in this program.
-These fees and other course fees may change during the year.
+*Course fees may change during the year.
 See the online credit class schedule for fees assigned to courses.